 Best Places to Eat in Kanchanaburi, Thailand

-So where are the best places to eat in Kanchanaburi Thailand?
+So where are the best places to eat in Kanchanaburi, Thailand?
 We always stay at the same place, the VN Guesthouse.
 The VN is a small, family-run guesthouse, with an amazing restaurant.
 Sitting directly on the River Kwai (you may have heard of the movie, “Bridge Over the River Kwai”, about the building of the bridge during WWII by prisoners of war), they offer cheap rooms, some of which are located on a raft floating on the river.
 Prices start at only around $9 USD for a room, and you can have a choice between air-con and fan.

 The VN restaurant offers authentic Thai food, as well as a few Burmese dishes, at a very affordable price.
 You may not find another restaurant in all of Kanchanaburi that compares to the VN.
 That’s saying a lot, considering Kanchanaburi has some of the best food in all of Thailand.
 Top dishes here include the Burmese Bean Salad, Panang Curry, Fried Vegetables with Ginger, Massaman Curry, and the Burmese Curry.
 They can adjust all dishes to your desired spice level, as well as make any dish vegetarian.
 To make these unbelievable dishes from your own home, click on the links for each dish.

 There are a few vegetarian restaurants on the main street in town, which offer all the popular Thai dishes and more.
 You’re bound to find an assortment of different vegetable and sauce combinations.
 As with most restaurants in Thailand, a selection of delicious fruit smoothies is always guaranteed.
 On’s Thai Issan offers delicious Thai vegetarian at affordable prices, as well as Mangosteen’s Cafe and Book Shop.

-After you’ve stuffed yourself with the local Thai cuisine, rent a motorbike and drive around to see all that Kanchanaburi has to offer, including Erawan Waterfalls, Neolithic Park, Angkor Era Ruins, Chinese cemetery, night markets, and incredible temples such as the Dragon Temple (Wat Ban Tham), Cave Temple, Wat Tham Suea, and various Chinese Temples.
+After you’ve stuffed yourself with the local Thai cuisine, rent a motorbike and drive around to see all that Kanchanaburi has to offer, including Erawan Waterfalls, Neolithic Park, Angkor Era Ruins, Chinese cemetaries, night markets, and incredible temples such as the Dragon Temple (Wat Ban Tham), Cave Temple, Wat Tham Suea, and various Chinese Temples.
 My favorite thing to do in Kanchanaburi is to get on a motorbike and just get lost in the back roads – you never know what you might find!